 Another way of shooting them is to pluck the flowers out and shoot them in the studio using natural lights or strobe lights.
 This allows you to create many concepts while being in control of everything.

-You can even plant the seeds of your favourite flowers, and shoot them with plants in the studio.
+You can even plant the seeds of your favorite flowers, and shoot them with plants in the studio.

 Shallow Depth of Field is the Key

-Shallow depth of field with the focus in the right part of the image allows a natural blurring of the subject and separates the subject from the background.
+Shallow depth of field with the focus in the right part of the image allows a natural blurring of the subject and separates the item from the background.